How to Generate an AOL App Password in 2026

 6. Select your password and click on Generate password.

 7. Your app password has been generated.
 Copy the password and paste it into a safe place — for instance, your password manager app, which stores all your passwords, encrypted, online.
+Security experts at NIST recommend using password managers to maintain unique, complex passwords for different applications.

 The next time you add your AOL account to another email client or application, you should use the dedicated app password instead of your AOL Mail default password.
+This two-factor authentication approach provides enhanced security by isolating application access from your primary account credentials.

 How to Delete or Revoke Your AOL App Password